sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 The Africa plate would fall as it is centered in a slice that moves away from the equator.
 As such, it could see its coastlines move inland, potentially quite a bit.

 In particular, the Khafre Pyramid is located on the north tip of the Africa plate, which would explain its inundation of 175m above current sea level.
-Do note that the north tip of the Africa plate runs close to a boundaring of 0 latitude change, so this 175m might be a minor inundation compared to South Africa, which is closer to the point of greatest movement from the equator.
+Do note that the north tip of the Africa plate runs close to a boundary of 0 latitude change, so this 175m might be a minor inundation compared to South Africa, which is closer to the point of greatest movement from the equator.

 ## Shallow seas - evidence of receding coastlines?